BrenoFRocha/Federal-University-of-Rio-de-Janeiro/README.md

  - Game Project | Semester: 2017.1

+### Whole Numbers and Cryptography

+ - Final Project | Semester: 2017.1

 ### Important

+Author: Breno Rocha
-Authors and Contributors: Breno Rocha
+Contributors: Breno Rocha and Arthur Guilherme (Game Project)

 Suggestions or Contact: Having problems with this repository?
 Having suggestions for me about a project?
 Contact me at brenoferreirarocha@gmail.com and I will be happy to help and listen you.